bernk4stel/bernk4stel/README.md

 # 💻 About:

 🔥 Strong .NET/C# Backend Developer
-⚡ Experienced in deploying full-stack applications using .NET/Angular, working on AI-powered SaaS using React.
+⚡ Experienced in deploying full-stack applications using .NET/Angular, at present working on AI-powered Vintage clothes related SaaS.
-👨‍💻 Adept in various databases like PostgreSQL and MS SQL Server.
+👨‍💻 Adept in various databases and tools.
 🌍 Based in Germany, München

 ## 🌐 Socials: